tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/消息队列/配置转发Ckafka_intl.md

 > 2. The modified message type cannot be the same as the last configured one.

 ### Configuring Push Instance
 Select the instance you want to push.
 If the current account has no instances, go to [CKafka Console](https://console.cloud.tencent.com/ckafka) to purchase and create instances.
-After the creation is successful, the message queue page will display the details of the subscription.
+Upon creation, the message queue page will display the details of the subscription.
 You can also modify the subscribed message type and instance type on this page, as shown in the red box below.

 ![](https://main.qcloudimg.com/raw/a1c77802fe5f4faefabebfbff5eb4979.png)